leon8ix/svg-hpgl/README.md

 ## ToDo

 -   Support for SVG path features: Q, T, A
+-   Support implicit L in path, if no command is specified after M
+-   Support for polygon element
 -   Add preview HPGL as SVG path function (need not be rastered canvas)

 ## Versions